ganbuan/CyberNotebook/README.md

 ### /etc/shadow Cracking:
 To crack /etc/shadow passwords, you must combine it with the /etc/passwd file.
-You can do this using the <i>unshadow</i> tool.
+You can do this using the *unshadow* tool.

 **unshadow [path_to_passwd_file] [path_to_shadow_file]**: invokes shadow tool